Glass production in Licking County, Ohio: History

+Silica deposits

-In McDermott, Ohio, some sandstones contain substances with different levels of purity that are sufficient as a source of silica.
+In McDermott, Ohio and Newark, Ohio some sandstones contain substances with different levels of purity that are sufficient as a source of silica.
 Silica sand units were mined throughout Ohio during the Civil War.
 These units continued to grow; shortly after World War I, large amounts of silica products were produced in Ohio.
 In the 1900s, these sandstones brought in large amounts of money, especially over the past 35 years.
 In 1986, 2 million tons of silica sandstone was sold with a value of 24 million dollars.
 The name Licking County originated from the salt licks found on the river's banks.
 These salt licks were not only beneficial for glass making but were also enjoyed by the wildlife surrounding the area.

-Other prominent glass manufacturers in Licking County
+Later glass manufacturers

-Holophane, founded in France in 1895, brought its glass technology to Newark, Ohio, in 1902, capitalizing on the area's natural resources and skilled workforce.
-The Holophane company manufactures glass reflectors, refractors and lenses that are made out of glass to cover the light source.
+Holophane, founded in France in 1895, brought its glass technology to Newark, Ohio in 1902.
+It capitalized on the area's natural resources and skilled workforce.
 Initially collaborating with the A.H.
-Heisey Glass Company, Holophane established its own plant in 1910, however, the glass that Holophane used, Heisey manufactured and was used in lights throughout the early 20th century.
-In addition to this Heinsey and Holophane worked together on other various projects including the restoration of Heisey glass molds.
+Heisey Glass Company, Holophane established its own plant in 1910, however Holophane used Heisey-manufactured glass throughout the early 20th century.
+Heisey started manufacturing in Newark in 1896.
+In addition to this they worked together on other projects including the restoration of Heisey glass molds.
 Its creative glass products became essential for industrial and street lighting, particularly during World War II, when it supplied military bases and airfields.

 After the war, Holophane expanded operations to nearby cities like Springfield and Pataskala, introduced overhead street lights in 1948, and diversified into decorative lighting.
-Today, Holophane leads in sustainable and energy-efficient lighting, integrating LED technology while maintaining its reputation for quality and innovation.
+This glass boom extended to Utica, but was short-lived, folding during the Great Depression.

 The Holophane company and other production companies were later run by Acuity Brands in 1999.
-After the company was run under different management, work changed drastically for the Newark department after Acuity Brands abruptly announced that it would be moving assembly lines to Mexico.
+Work changed drastically for the Newark department after Acuity Brands abruptly announced that it would be moving assembly lines to Mexico, leaving several Holophane employees without a job.
+Despite pushback from Congress in Ohio about their move to Mexico, Acuity was determined to move Holophane productions and dismissed other opinions.
 In 2008, Acuity Brands was under legal obligation to represent The Bill Clinton Climate Initiative before facing backlash due to the company's negligence in the Clean Water Act.
-Acuity Brands faced a nearly 4 million dollar fine when it was discovered that a detergent company under their authority in Atlanta was not told about phosphor leaking into their public water supply.
-The company faced controversy when they mentioned the move of Holophane to Mexico, leaving several Holophane employees without a job.
-Despite pushback from Congress in Ohio about their move to Mexico, Acuity was determined to move Holophane productions and dismissed other opinions.